-This topic contains 7 replies, has 2 voices, and was last updated by Anonymous 8 years, 2 months ago.
+- This topic has 7 replies, 2 voices, and was last updated 9 years ago by Anonymous.

 I’m 18 years old and are applying for a capital one credit card.
 One of the required fields is if i rent or own a home and how much my rent/mortgage is.
 The problem is I still live at home.
 My sister had a capital one card before she moved out so why is it a required field for me?